 What the Science Says (And Doesn’t Say) About Green Tea

-The obsession for green tea grew from valid health concerns.
+The obsession with green tea grew from valid health concerns.
 It’s a staple ingredient in Chinese medicine used to heal the vital organs, prevent ailments, and improve cognitive function.
 In the West, it’s more commonly used as a weight-loss aid.
 Earlier studies claim that the chemicals in green tea, specifically catechins, burn fat and speed up metabolism.
 Some studies even claim that catechins can increase blood flow, which has ergogenic benefits.
 Better circulation can result in optimal physical performance, but existing research is inconclusive.

 There’s nothing wrong with having green tea regularly, but experts are warning against excessive consumption of the superfood.
 Harvard Medical School’s Dr. Sesso explains that too much can be harmful to the kidneys, and that popular products have limited evidence of safety.
 This is especially true for concentrated amounts of green tea found in extracts and supplements.
 Consuming green tea in different forms might also mean adding too many unnecessary ingredients into your diet, such as sugar — thus negating the positive effects of the substance.

 Though green tea has become a staple in many people’s routines, the science regarding its health claims is, unfortunately, unsound.
 What might be helping people achieve their fitness goal by drinking green tea is its caffeine content.
 And we’ve learned from a previous NFPT Live episode on caffeine that it’s a natural appetite suppressant.
 They might just be reducing their total caloric consumption instead of burning more fat as green tea claims would have one believe.
 Green tea can help with achieving quick weight loss goals, but it will not be a sustainable workout supplement in the long term.